Find out everything you need to know before you ride your dressage test

-Late entries: The closing date for each competition is 23:59hrs on the last day of the month.
-After this time entries and videos cannot be received and no refunds will be made.
+Late entries: The closing date for each competition is indicated on the schedule page.
+After the closing date entries and videos cannot be received and no refunds will be made.

 Rosettes will be awarded to placed riders based on the number of starters

 for a given class and based on the scale below.
 One placing for each four starters.

 For example, if a class has 1 to 4 entries then a 1st place rosette will be given and so on.

 Rosettes will be awarded per section.

 Prizes will be stated in the schedule.
 In the event of entries falling below the minimal scale (as shown in the table below) the number of prizes will be reduced.
 Prizes will be awarded to overall placed riders.